USEPA/BMDS/docs/source/installation.md

 You may see a Syntax Error message if you've started the Python interpreter and then typed installation commands not written in the Python language.

 From within the Python interpreter, you can write Python scripts using `pybmds`.
-However, it's it's not where you want to be for the installation guide.
+However, it's not where you want to be for the installation guide.
 For installing BMDS Desktop, you need to be in a terminal in a location where Python can be executed.
 The good news is, if you're inside a Python interpreter, you're in the correct place for installation, but you'll need to exit the interpreter.

 To exit the interactive Python interpreter and return to your terminal, type `exit()` and press Enter.